resonance/how-heard/README.md

 - Need to import css class for the dropdown from checkout

 Create admin for shops to construct their howHeard list (CRUD)
-- Add "From A Friend" as a default
+- Make "Other" and "From A Friend" immutable
 - Delete option
 - Proper case the howHeard list when inserting into db